General Electric Company (GE) Reveals an Earnings Mystery

-General Electric Company (NYSE:GE) went down by -0.31% from its latest closing price compared to the recent 1-year high of $116.17.
-The company’s stock price has collected -4.03% of loss in the last five trading sessions.
+General Electric Company (NYSE:GE) went down by -1.31% from its latest closing price compared to the recent 1-year high of $116.17.
+The company’s stock price has collected -4.09% of loss in the last five trading sessions.
+Barron’s reported on 09/16/22 that GE Tumbles.
+Supply Chain Is Squeezing Cash Flow.

 Is It Worth Investing in General Electric Company (NYSE :GE) Right Now?